Greenwich Child Endangerment Lawyer

 - An adult is arrested for shoplifting while accompanied by a child

-Greenwich child endangerment attorneys understand that the risk of injury laws are so broad that it encompasses a variety of conditions and the way the facts of the case appear can make a tremendous difference as to whether a situation is viewed as posing a risk of injury to moral or physical health.
+Our Greenwich attorneys understand that the child endangerment laws are so broad that it encompasses a variety of conditions and the way the facts of the case appear can make a tremendous difference as to whether a situation is viewed as posing a risk of injury to moral or physical health.
 An experienced attorney will work to ensure that the facts are presented in the most favorable light.

 Another Class C felony is described in Section 53-21(a)(3), which prohibits the permanent transfer of legal custody of a child in exchange for money or other valuable consideration.
 These Class C felonies are punishable by up to ten years imprisonment and up to $10,000 in fines.